CANToolz/CANToolz/README.md

 - frame_id        - int, CAN message ID (lower and high bytes together, also can hold extended format)
 - frame_length    - int, DATA length (0-8 bytes)
 - frame_data      - list, with data

+P.S.
+ Current version is uber-beta.
+Not tested enough, code is not clean and ugly and there are bugs that not found yet... working on that, sorry.
+ A lot of not-needed IF, and bad code, strange RPINTs and etc...
+ Feel free to fix or ignore ;)

 Alexey Sintsov   (@asintsov)
 alex.sintsov@gmail.com